 The wet season in Bogota envelops the months of April, May, June and July.
 Although it can rain any time of the year these months receive the highest amount of rainfall.

-Call us on to start planning your vacation to Four Seasons Hotel Casa Medina Bogota or take a look at our itineraries to Bogota surrounds
+To start planning your vacation to Four Seasons Hotel Casa Medina Bogota

 The Four Seasons Casa Medina Bogota is a converted historic mansion set in the heart of Bogota's affluent financial district.
 With stone walls and pillars, timbered ceilings, and wrought iron staircase railings, the hotel has been meticulously restored.